For the first three tips, check out 12 Must-Know Tricks to Conquer Email Marketing for Your E-Commerce Business, Part 1.

-You can segment your mailing list to create targeted content according to your clients’ buying behaviour.
-For example, separate the buyers from the non-buyers, analyse the past purchases and buying habits.
+You can segment your mailing list to create targeted content according to your client’s buying behavior.
+For example, separate the buyers from the non-buyers, and analyze past purchases and buying habits.
 See where your clients are in the customer life cycle loop and build relevant email messages.

 If you are sending many different types of emails, it is great to let your readers select what they want to get.
 Subscribers will not interact with emails that do not interest them.
-A preference centre can give your subscribers the option to opt-in for the updates about specific products in a much detailed way.
-For example, you are an online gadget shop; your subscriber could be interested in items that fall into a certain price range.
+A preference center can give your subscribers the option to opt-in for updates about specific products in a much more detailed way.
+For example, if you are an online gadget shop, your subscriber could be interested in items that fall into a certain price range.
 Let them select email frequency too.
-Even without a preference centre, you can try and manually determine your clients’ preferences.
+Even without a preference center, you can try and manually determine your clients’ preferences.

 6. Sales and Marketing Emails Explained

 Email marketing can encompass a variety of emails – for example, marketing ones, such as newsletters, or sales emails, aiming to directly or indirectly make a sale.

 A sales email has one clear goal – to drive sales.
 For your e-commerce sales email strategy, try to avoid sending out cold emails.
 Sales emails can too be targeted and segmented.
 Use calls-to-action such as “buy now” or “shop now” to directly sell your products or services.

 Some marketers create HTML emails to imitate plain text to support their sales funnels or drip campaigns.
 Moreover, business development or sales reps often use them to get more information about the client or attempt to schedule a call and make a sale over the phone.
 Just be aware that direct sales emails usually generate more unsubscribes and even spam complaints.